I Feel the Earth Move: Reception

 Author James Perone praised the way the lyrics and music work together.
 As a prime example, he notes the syncopated rhythm to the melody on which King sings "tumbling down".
-This rhythm, putting the accent at the end of the word "tumbling" rather than at the beginning, produces a "musical equivalent of a tumble."
+This rhythm, putting the accent at the end of the word "tumbling" rather than at the beginning, produces a "musical equivalent of a tumble".
 Perone also notes that the fast tempo allows the listener to feel the singer's excitement over being near her lover, and that the lyrics also express sexual tension even though that tension is left implicit.
 Perone attributes some of the song's success to producer Lou Adler's decision to highlight King's piano playing in the mix, giving it a different feel from the guitar-based singer-songwriter approach King took in her prior album.
 Mason also attributes the song's success to the "piano-led groove" and to King's vocal delivery.

 King's version of "I Feel the Earth Move" peaked at number 1 on the Billboard Hot 100 chart dated June 19, 1971.
 It remained there for five consecutive weeks.
-It also peaked at number 6 in the United Kingdom.
+It also peaked at number 6 on the UK Singles Chart.

 Given its upbeat nature, Ode Records selected "I Feel the Earth Move" as the A-side to Tapestrys first single.
 It achieved airplay, but then disc jockeys and listeners began to prefer the slower, lamenting B-side "It's Too Late".
 Both sides received airplay for a while, but eventually "It's Too Late" dominated.
 In fact, on the concurrent Cash Box singles chart, which still tracked the progress of both sides of a single separately, "It's Too Late" spent four weeks at number 1 while "I Feel the Earth Move" did not chart at all.
 Regardless, since Billboard had declared the record a double A-side and their chart gradually became seen by many as the "official" singles chart, it is generally listed in books and articles that both "I Feel the Earth Move" and "It's Too Late" reached number 1.

 Together with "It's Too Late", "I Feel the Earth Move" was named by the RIAA as number 213 of 365 Songs of the Century.